VisualFP/docs/SA/design_concept/content/design/design_specification_sum_type_destruction.typ

 of a sum type is the union of the types of its constructors.

 To work with a value of a sum type, it must be possible to destruct the value into its constructor and arguments.
-Since while developing you usually cannot know which constructor was used to create a value, you must provide a way to handle all possible constructors.
+Since while developing one usually cannot know which constructor was used to create a value, there must be a way to handle all possible constructors.

 A common approach in functional languages is to use _pattern matching_.
 Pattern matching allows to match values against a set of patterns and